yetisir/cnote/README.md

 Support for updating notes is currently being implemented.
 Please check back soon.

 ## Contributing
- Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would   like to change.

-Please make sure to update tests as appropriate.
+Bugs?
+Missing features?
+Issues and pull requests are more than welcome.

 ## License
 dNote is licensed under the  [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)